chaotic-society/theoretica-tutorials/algebra/mat.md

 ### Dynamic matrices

 Matrices can be allocated dynamically in a very similar way, but instead of specifying their size by template, it is done as an argument.
-For example, a N-dimensional matrix can be specified with dynamic allocation using its constructor:
+For example, a N×M matrix can be specified with dynamic allocation using its constructor:

 ```cpp
 // Create a 3x3 matrix with zeroes